Winkleman History, Family Crest & Coats of Arms

 Early Origins of the Winkleman family

-Cheshire where one of the first records of the name was "Winchul" c.
+The surname Winkleman was first found in Cheshire where one of the first records of the name was "Winchul" c.
 1200 in East Cheshire.
 The next reference found was that of John le Wenchel who was listed in the Hundredorum Rolls of 1271 in Buckinghamshire.
-CITATION[CLOSE]

 Early History of the Winkleman family